Keep Exploring Website

 CAPS remains open, and CAPS counselors are continuing to provide care for our students remotely through telemental health appointments.
 Any Duke student can talk with a CAPS counselor by calling CAPS at (919) 660-1000 between the hours of 10 a.m. and 3 p.m.
 ET, Monday through Friday.
 A CAPS receptionist will answer your call and connect you to a CAPS counselor to discuss your needs and connect you with appropriate services.

 For students residing within North Carolina, telemental health visits with a CAPS counselor are one of the possible service options that may be discussed.
 For students living outside of North Carolina, the CAPS counselor you speak with can help you explore treatment options in your area of residence as well as the Blue Devils Care services now available.

 Are you concerned about the physical or mental wellbeing of yourself or another student?
 Start with DukeReach.
 Anyone can report a concern about a student by completing a DukeReach report online or by calling 919-681-2455.

-Student Health remains open, and can connect students with any support they need, including prescription management for students.
-Student Health offers video/tele-health visits to students residing in North Carolina.
+Student Health remains open for essential services, and can connect students with any support they need, including prescription management for students.
+Student Health offers video/telehealth visits to students residing in North Carolina.
 Just call first (919-681-9355) to speak with a nurse to ensure it’s a type of visit Student Health can provide remotely.
 Student Health also offers support for urgent matters after-hours through UNC Healthlink; you can speak to a nurse by calling 919-966-3820.